-Most of us in the morning, when we’ve dragged ourselves out of bed and made ourselves look more or less presentable to the world, proceed to having breakfast.
-Off course, some Muslims skip breakfast all-together, though it is commonly accepted to be the most important meal of the day.
+In the morning, when we’ve dragged ourselves out of bed and made ourselves look more or less presentable to the world.
+Then we proceed to having breakfast.
+Off course, some Muslims skip breakfast all-together.
+Though it is commonly accepted to be the most important meal of the day.

-Indeed, Islamic faith is spread internationally, filled with diverse cultures, customs and perspectives.
+Indeed, Islamic faith is spread internationally.
+It filled with diverse cultures, customs and perspectives.
 In a similar way, the traditions and conceptions around the first intake of food in the day are diverse among the Muslim communities across the globe.

 In Nigeria for example, a frequent choice among the locals is something called Kosai.
-These are essentially bean fritters made from black-eyed peas (for maximum Satisfaction), habitually seasoned with onions and various peppers.
-Diverse pancakes are also commonplace at the table among which, banana pancakes are a must-do for Nigerians.
+These are essentially bean fritters made from black-eyed peas (for maximum Satisfaction).
+And habitually seasoned with onions and various peppers.
+Diverse pancakes are also commonplace at the table.
+Among which, banana pancakes are a must-do for Nigerians.

-In the North-African reaches of Morocco, the indigenous population prefer to start of their day with baked goods such as Baghrir (type of pancake), Khobs or Msemen (Moroccan flat breads), accompanied by an assortment of butter, honey and jams.
+In the North-African reaches of Morocco, the indigenous population prefer to start of their day with baked goods such as Baghrir (type of pancake).
+Also Khobs or Msemen (Moroccan flat breads).
+This accompanied by an assortment of butter, honey and jams.

 Heading towards the middle-east, many Saudi-Arabians of the region are used to eating breakfast sitting on carpets instead of chairs.
 They preferentially begin with a cup of coffee from Arabian beans (or tea depending on the family) accompanied by sweet dates.
 This is followed by food presented in varied plates of soft cheese, halwa, dahl and jams to spread on hot bread which can range from local to something resembling a nan.
 A variation of fried eggs called Shakshukah is also quite a staple of the local cuisine.